apache/nifi-registry/nifi-registry-core/nifi-registry-web-api/src/test/resources/keys/README.md

 ## Generating Additional Test Keys/Certs

-If we need to add a service to our test environment that requires a cert signed by the same CA, here are the steps for generating additional keys for thsi directory that are signed by the same CA key.
+If we need to add a service or user to our test environment that requires a cert signed by the same CA, here are the steps for generating additional keys for this directory that are signed by the same CA key.

 Requirements: